d9su/gitpad/README.md

 ## Init repo:
     gitpad = require('gitpad')
-    gitpad.init('path to dir containing root .git') // if argument ommited will use current directory
+    gitpad.init('path to dir containing root .git') // if argument ommited will use current directory,
-    gitpad.status()                                 // check if init successful, look for output in console
+                                                    // look for console output to check success

 For available file control ops read gitpad.js.